Here are the Winners!

 One of our Patrons, Lady Shepperd selects a topic each year and group members are encouraged to submit artwork or a model on the theme.

-As it will be Conquest Art’s 40th Anniversary this year, the theme for this year is ‘Celebrations!’
+As it is Conquest Art’s 40th Anniversary, the theme for this year is ‘Celebrations!’

-All paintings were on display at the Annual Meeting held on Thursday, 12th April at St. Paul’s Church at which time a judging panel selected, award and announce first, second and third prize.
+All paintings were on display at the Annual Meeting held on Thursday, 12th April at St. Paul’s Church at which time a judging panel selected, award and announced first, second and third prize.

 Unfortunately Lady Shepperd could not attend the meeting so the judging was left to the two other judges.
 Bob Jones (Trustee) and Paula Tollerton (Artist) judged the artwork on display at the exhibition and selected the prize winners.

 The judges said there were so many others that they loved and it took them a long time to decide but in the end they had to choose three and they were in agreement.